deckhouse/virtualization/docs/USER_GUIDE.md

 A full description of the disk configuration settings can be found at [link](cr.html#virtualdisk).

-How to find out the available storage options in the DVP web interface:
+How to find out the available storage options in the web interface:

 - Go to the "System" tab, then to the "Storage" section → "Storage Classes".